There were three items on my two-do list for quite some time already:

 - Try out video blogging (or vlogging)

 So, why not combined the three to-do items into one experiment?
+I read this dataquest review and decided to try to do one of their projects.
 So yesterday I got my gear ready and started experimenting and recording and editing, almost all at the same time.

 Here’s there result: